Palo Alto Security Certificate

-This is a step which can not be undone once the certificate is installed.
+This is a step which cannot be undone once the certificate is installed.

-* Some QR code apps will have a built in browser, which might not download the file.
+* Some QR code apps will have a built-in browser, which might not download the file.
 Look for and take the option to open this page in a real browser.
-If nothing happens after the download, look in My Files and click the file
+If nothing happens after the download, look in My Files and click the file.

-* Some flavors of Android will offer you a choice at this point between “WI-FI” and “VPN and apps”.
-You should choose VPN and apps, even if that feels counterintuitive!
+* Some androids will offer you a choice at this point between WI-FI and VPN & Apps.
+You should choose VPN & Apps, even if that feels counter-intuitive!

-- You can verify that the certificate is installed by going to Settings->Security->Trusted Credentials->User
+- You can verify that the certificate is installed by going to Settings>Security>Trusted Credentials>User

 * Your menu may be different.
 You should be able to search the settings for “security certificates”.
 You are looking for a way to View Security Certificates.
-Then, click on User
+Then, click on User.

-How to install on a Mac
+How to install on a Mac:

 - Navigate to Finder>Applications>Utilities>Keychain Access

-- Select System in the left-hand column.
+- Select System in the left-hand column

 - Open File>Import Items and import the ‘NAME OF CERTIFICATE’ files into the System keychain

-How to install on a Windows device (including FireFox directions)
+How to install on a Windows device (including FireFox directions):

 If you have a Windows PC which is not owned by Linn-Mar, you will need to install the Palo Alto security certificate to use our network.
-The first step is to download the Palo Alto Certificate and save it locally on your computer (in the Downloads folder by default).
+The first step is to download the Palo Alto Security Certificate and save it locally on your computer (in the Downloads folder by default).

-Installing the Certificate
+Installing the Certificate: